mary-ext/tangled.sh-mirror/docs/spindle/pipeline.md

   - `manual`: The workflow can be triggered manually.
 - `branch`: This is a **required** field that defines which branches the workflow should run for.
 If used with the `push` event, commits to the branch(es) listed here will trigger the workflow.
 If used with the `pull_request` event, updates to pull requests targeting the branch(es) listed here will trigger the workflow.
 This field has no effect with the `manual` event.

-For example, if you'd like define a workflow that runs when commits are pushed to the `main` and `develop` branches, or when pull requests that target the `main` branch are updated, or manually, you can do so with:
+For example, if you'd like to define a workflow that runs when commits are pushed to the `main` and `develop` branches, or when pull requests that target the `main` branch are updated, or manually, you can do so with:

 ```yaml
 when: